-A local family is as likely to cook a stir fry for dinner as pasta or meat and 3 veg which were staples in earlier decades.
+A local family is as likely to cook a stir fry for dinner as pasta or meat and three veggies which was the staple in earlier decades.
 Our climate allows us to cultivate many Asian herbs and vegetables, making it easy to recreate these foods at home.

-As a result, it’s tough to define Australian Cusine.
-When asked what is Aussie food most locals will come back with answers like meat pies, steak, seafood, and of course sweet treats like Pavlova and Lamington.
+As a result, it’s tough to define Australian Cuisine.
+When asked what is Aussie food, most locals will come back with answers like meat pies, steak, seafood, and of course sweet treats like Pavlova and Lamington.
 Some joke that Pad Thai or a Kebab are more likely choices for our national dish.
 Oh, and let’s not forget Vegemite, the food we love to torture guests with.

 Learn more about the history of Australia’s food culture from this SBS article.

 Why I think you should take a food tour

 Food tours let you discover the city like a local.
 For starters, you meet a food-loving Sydneysider who can show you the places that locals head to eat out.
 You will hear stories behind the cities best eats, often getting to meet some of the chefs or owners who will be happy to share their food story with you.

 Guides are also happy to share tips on things you should try while you are here, restaurants and bars to visit during your stay.